nasim1903/job-advert/README.md

 # Job Posting System

-This is a development build of a job posting system that mkes use of:
+## This is a development build of a job posting system that makes use of:

 - ASP.NET
 - CRUD operations